zethon/ttvg/docs/lua-dev.md

 ### `[bool] onSelect(scene, zone)`

-This is event is triggered when the zone has an attached transition and the user triggers the transition (see 'Zones' and 'Transitions' in scenes-dev.md).
-If there is no transition attached to the zone then this callback is never called.
+This is event is triggered when the user presses SPACE while on a zone (see 'Zones' and 'Transitions' in scenes-dev.md).

 The event is passed a handle to the current `scene`, and a handle to the `zone` itself.

 This callback must return a boolean where **true** indicates that the transition should continue (i.e. that the new scene should be loaded) or **false** to cancel the transition.
+If there is no transition defined for the zone then the return value is ignored.

 The following example implements a "cover charge" for entering a scene: